poshplum/poshplum/README.md

 For example, let's say the user is viewing a Client summary screen, and they can click one of the customer's orders.
-To minimize attention churn, we can keep the Client Summary screen being displayed as-is, overlaying a
+To minimize attention churn, we can keep the Client Summary screen being displayed as-is, and overlay a
 Panel to show the details of the order - only until the user closes it.